alchemyplatform/alchemy-web3/README.md

 An object with the following fields:

-- `contractAddress`: The hex string of the contract addresses for "token" transfers
+- `contract` : The address of the token contract.
 - `tokenId` : Raw token id (hex string).
 - `tokenType`: The type of token being sent as part of the request (Example: "erc271").